 Now many lawmakers and average Americans believe there is an imbalance in spending by the US government.
 They say the priority is still on military spending – wars, arms and equipments – and spending money overseas, outside national borders, while people in the US need jobs and funds most of all.

+However, Harlan Green, editor and publisher of PopularEconomics.com, believes that the actual numbers on the economy are better than the figures now making the headlines.
 “The actual government statistics are now underreporting growth in the US,” Green said.
 “It is incredible.
 In fact, jobless reports that are coming out are understating employment by at least a 100,000 jobs over the last two months, and now we are finding out that the GDP reports are also underreporting the growth in this country.
 And it has a lot to do with seasonal adjustments – what they call ‘growth income figures."